cp-jose/cp-jose.github.io/index.md

 I'm a Senior Research Scientist at Huawei R&D in London, UK.
 Presumably, you found yourself here because you want to know more about my research interests.
-Below you can find a brief overview; feel free to reach out!
+Below you can find a brief overview; feel free to reach out.

 <div class="social-links">